-The 2023 Series D Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), and a supplemental resolution for the 2023 Series D Bonds entitled "Three Hundred Fifty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series D" (the "2023 Series D Supplemental Resolution") adopted by the Members of the Corporation on [\\\\], 2023.
-The General Resolutions."
+The 2023 Series E Bonds are to be issued, and the 2018 Series L-1 Bonds were issued, in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2023 Series E-1 Bonds and the 2023 Series E-2 Bonds entitled "Three Hundred Fifty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-1 and 2023 Series E-2" (the "2023 Series E-1/E-2 Supplemental Resolution") adopted by the Members of the Corporation on [], 2023, a supplemental resolution for the 2023 Series E-3 Bonds entitled "Three Hundred Fifty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-3" (the "2023 Series E-3 Supplemental Resolution" and, collectively with the 2023 Series E-1/E-2 Supplemental Resolution, the "2023 Series E Supplemental Resolutions") adopted by the Members of the Corporation on [ 1.
+2023. and a supplemental resolution for the 2018 Series L-1 Bonds entitled "Two Hundred Seventy-Sixth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2018 Series L" adopted by the Members of the Corporation on November 29, 2018 (the "Original 2018 Series L Supplemental Resolution"), which will be amended in connection with the remarketing of the 2018 Series L-1 Bonds by the Amendment to the Two Hundred Seventy-Sixth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds 2018 Series L, adopted by the Members of the Corporation on March 31, 2023 (the "2018 Series L Amendment"; the Original 2018 Series L

+Supplemental Resolution as amended by the 2018 Series L Amendment, the "2018 Series L Supplemental Resolution").
+The General Resolution, the 2023 Series E Supplemental Resolutions and the 2018 Series L Supplemental Resolution are referred to herein, collectively, as the "Resolutions."
 Part II of this Official Statement sets forth additional information concerning the Corporation, the Act, the Program (as such term is defined below) and the Bonds Outstanding.

 Pursuant to the General Resolution (except as otherwise expressly provided therein or in a Supplemental Resolution authorizing a series of bonds), all bonds issued thereunder are equally and ratably secured by the Revenues and assets pledged thereunder.
-All bonds issued or to be issued under the General Resolution, including the 2023 Series D Bonds, are herein referred to as the "Bonds."
+All bonds issued or to be issued under the General Resolution, including the 2023 Series E Bonds and the 2018 Series L-1 Bonds, are herein referred to as the "Bonds."
 Under the General Resolution, the Corporation may issue Bonds to finance any corporate purpose for which Bonds may be issued under the Act or any other applicable law hereafter enacted.
 The activities of the Corporation undertaken pursuant to the General Resolution are hereinafter referred to as the "Program."
-Under the Program, to date, the Corporation has issued Bonds to finance Mortgage Loans for privately owned multifamily rental housing for low and moderate income tenants.
+Under the Program, to date, the Corporation has issued Bonds to finance Mortgage Loans for privately owned multi-family rental housing for low and moderate income tenants.
 Multi-family housing developments financed by the Corporation under the Program are referred to herein individually as a "Development" or a "Project" and, collectively, as the "Developments" or the "Projects."